iossifovlab/gpf/userdocs/administration/getting_started.rst

 .. note::

-    If you want to install development version of GPF you can use the following command:
+    If you want to install a development version of GPF, you can use the following command:

     .. code-block:: bash